 Can it survive an economic downturn?

 As sited above, people will always have to eat.
-The $2 burger will do in well in all times- good o bad.
-The $20 burger is an upscale restaurant will do as well (people with money just don’t participate in recessions) The $7 burger will be affect by a downturn…..easily replace by the $2 burger.
+The $2 burger will do well at all times- good o bad.
+The $20 burger is an upscale restaurant that will do as well (people with money just don’t participate in recessions) The $7 burger will be affected by a downturn…..easily replaced by the $2 burger.

-Can it survive the passing of the OWNER/FOUNDER
+Can it survive the passing of the owner or founder?

 Wendy’s has struggled since the passing of Dave Thomas- He was the trusting face of the business- When he was in commercials- the business responded.
-When commercial ran without him business struggled.
+When commercials ran without him business struggled.

 For more information on How Franchise Your Business, CONTACT US.